VilsHub/vGrid/README.md

 ## Installation

-To use vUX, include the script vUX-x.y.z.js where x y z represents the version.
+To use vGrid, include the script vGrid-x.y.z.js where x y z represents the version.
 Example is shown below:

     <script src="vGrid/vGrid-1.0.0.js"></script>